ejb98/wingstl/README.md

 ```
 ### Output
-The tool produces a standard `.stl` file that can be:
+The tool produces standard ASCII `.stl` files that can be:
 * Imported into CAD software for further modification
 * Loaded into a slicer for direct 3D printing
 * Used in CFD/FEA workflows for aerodynamic or structural analysis